HuyaneMatsu/hata/README.md

 > (bots) in a guild, some of the (integrations) bots wont be able to use slash commands.
 This is currently a Discord
 > limitation.

+<h1></h1>
-If you wonder, how to run up more clients, just put the two code snippet into the same file.
+If you are wondering, how to start more clients, just put the two code snippet into the same file.

-Hata leaves the main thread free, `client.start()` blocks it only till the client logs in (or fails it), although you can still use the `start_clients` function, what as it says, starts up all the non-running clients parallelly, so go ahead and start python with `-i` option, then interact with the clients from your interactive console in runtime.
+*Hata leaves the main thread free, [`client.start()`](https://www.astil.dev/project/hata/docs/hata/discord/client/client/Client#start) blocks it only till the client logs in (or fails it), although you can still use the [`start_clients`](https://github.com/HuyaneMatsu/hata/blob/master/docs/examples/e02_multiple_clients/main.py) function, what as it says, starts up all the non-running clients parallelly, so go ahead and start python with `-i` option, then interact with the clients from your interactive console in runtime.*

-## Installing guide
+## Installation

-To install the package use:
+To install Hata simply do

 ```shell
 # Linux/OS X